Hanover Street School Nursery

 - The school website http://hanover.aberdeen.sch.uk/ where the nursery has a page showing their learning and sharing relevant information.
 Here you can view the complete School Handbook, policies and other school, class and community information.
 You can also subscribe to receive email updates.

 - The school has a Twitter account – follow us on @HanoverStSch

-- Regular newsletters – paper copies are handed out on at least a termly basis, and these are also displayed on the school website
+- Regular newsletters – paper copies are handed out on approximately a monthly basis, and these are also displayed on the school website

-- GROUPCALL – a text message service where the school can contact you informally for brief messages
+- GROUPCALL – a text message/emailing service where the school can contact you informally for brief messages

 *Please update the school and nursery as soon as possible